-- This is the first international guideline to include the DOAC Dipstick test of DOASENSE for determination of presence of DOACs in bleeding emergencies if quantitative tests are not readily available. - The guideline acknowledges the quality of the DOAC Dipstick test and the respective clinical studies.
+- This is the first international guideline to include the DOAC Dipstick test of DOASENSE for determination of presence of DOACs in bleeding emergencies if quantitative tests are not readily available. - The guideline and additional publication acknowledge the quality of the DOAC Dipstick test and the respective clinical studies.

-Online link to the publication: https://doi.org/10.1097/EJA.000000000001968
+Online link: DOI: 10.1097/EJA.0000000000002021